 - For long-haired cats, walking through the granules may be unpleasant.
 Keep the layer of cat litter thin and clip any long hair between the toes and around the anus.
 This will make the cat feel cleaner after using the litter tray and reduces the risk of your cat developing a litter tray aversion.

 The use of calming food supplements and pheromones

 Have you followed all of the above tips and your cat is still peeing in the house?
 It may help to use calming food supplements such as Zylkene or Telizen.
-Hanging a Feliway diffuser in the area of the litter tray can often be an effective method.
+Hanging a Feliway Classic in the area of the litter tray can often be an effective method.
 You can expect these products to take effect after about 3-4 weeks of use.

 Please note!
 Punishment is pointless and can actually exacerbate the problem!